Floorp-Projects/Floorp/devtools/docs/contributor/index.rst

 Firefox DevTools Contributor Docs
 =================================

 This is a guide to working on the code for Firefox Developer Tools.
-If you're looking for help with using the tools, see the `user docs <https://developer.mozilla.org/en-US/docs/Tools>`__.
+If you're looking for help with using the tools, see the :doc:`user docs </devtools-user/index>`.
 For other ways to get involved, check out our `community site <https://firefox-dev.tools/>`__.

 Getting Started